ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

   * What is async?
   * How can it benefit us?
   * How can we use it in PHP?
-* Examples of novel and unique ways that async can be used in your Magento store:
-  * How can we use it in Magento?
+* Using it in Magento
 * Real-world example
-  * API Integration example
-  * Two million prices

 ---

-## What is Async?
+## What do we mean by asynchronous?

-* The ability to execute operations out of order, sometimes in reaction to external events
+* The ability to execute operations out of order
 * E.g. Ajax
 * E.g. Email queues in Magento (deferred sending of emails)
 * E.g. Gearman

 Note:
+- Async can mean many things
+- Async can be implemented in many ways
-We are familiar with async patterns in other areas of development
+- We are already familiar with async patterns in other areas of development

 ---

-In synchronous (imperative) programming:
+In a synchronous program:

 @ul